Mastersam07/mastersam07/README.md

 ## 🔭 What I'm working on

-I'm working on [Smarty](https://github.com/mastersam07/smarty), a smart home mobile application concept app.
+~I'm working on [Smarty](https://github.com/mastersam07/smarty), a smart home mobile application concept app.
 It is an open-source project, with me collaborating with a designer to ensure consistency and that the design is replicated as accurately as possible.
 The goal of [smarty](https://github.com/mastersam07/smarty) is to show the power of flutter theme extensions and how to write effective themes for mobile applications.
+It is meant to serve as an example application.~

+I'm working on [Evently](https://github.com/Mastersam07/evently), a ui kit for an event booking app.
+It is an open-source project whose goal is to show how to build mobile applications without relying on material or theme with its children.
+These implies that the styling and themes are custom made.
 It is meant to serve as an example application.

 ## 🌱 What I'm currently learning